-- ▶ Where centre line markings exist, the main thoroughfare should have a solid painted line, and the line painting from the feeder link or secondary route should not cross the travel lanes.
-If both directions are main thoroughfares, a larger mixing zone should be provided to accommodate movements in all directions, and both centre lines should be interrupted with a change in texture or surface treatment throughout the entire mixing zone. - ► Appropriate sight distance should be provided along curves and inclines, taking the travel speed into account to provide adequate reaction times to upcoming features. - Appropriate vegetation management should be undertaken to maintain clear visibility.
-In particular, dense eye-level thickets should be discouraged close to the pathway edges and around tight curves. - ► All pathway junctions must: - intersect at as close as possible to a 90-degree angle, and never at less than a 60-degree angle - provide adequate visibility, and facilitate eye contact and awareness between users
+- ▶ Where centre line markings exist, the main thoroughfare should have a solid painted line, and the line painting from the feeder link or secondary route should not cross the travel lane.
+If both directions are main thoroughfares, a larger mixing zone should be provided to accommodate movements in all directions, and both centre lines should be interrupted with a change in texture or surface treatment throughout the entire mixing zone. - ▶ Appropriate sight distance should be provided along curves and inclines, taking the travel speed into account to provide adequate reaction times to upcoming features. - ▶ Appropriate vegetation management should be undertaken to maintain clear visibility.
+In particular, dense eye-level thickets should be discouraged close to the pathway edges and around tight curves.